 Infiltration product

-The infiltration product _↑_ is a combination of the Hadamard and the shuffle products [Basold, Hansen, Pin, and Rutten(2017)].
+The infiltration product _↑_ can be seen as a combination of the Hadamard and the shuffle products [Basold, Hansen, Pin, and Rutten(2017)].
+It is defined coinductively by the product rule

 infixr 7 _↑_